BryanDedeur/SteamVR-Gestures/README.md

 ## Source Code

 Beyond what Unity Engine provides, all the source code for this project was written in C#.
-The location of the source code can be located under Assets -> Scripts.
+The location of the source code can be located under Assets \ GestureCapturing \ Scripts.
 Visual Studio v15.9.21 was the primary IDE used for development.
 All version control was managed through this repository.

 ## Development Software
 - Unity Hub v2.3.0